contentful/forma-36/packages/forma-36-tokens/README.md

 ## Development

-For local development run `yarn` from the root of this repo to install all dependencies and run `yarn build` from the root of this repo to build all packages.
+For local development run `npm i` from the root of this repo to install all dependencies and run `npm run-script build` from the root of this repo to build all packages.

 All tokens are kept in the `src/tokens` directory and organised as so: